International Society for Biomedical Research on Alcoholism and Addictions

-ISBRA's mission is to promote excellence internationally in all aspects of biomedical research on alcoholism and alcohol related biomedical phenomena.
+ISBRA's mission is to promote excellence internationally in all aspects of biomedical research on alcoholism and alcohol-related biomedical phenomena.

 Biomedical research on alcoholism has given rise to important advances in knowledge and treatment of alcoholism.
 Comparative and collaborative research at an international level has made, and will continue to make, important contributions to our understanding of alcoholism and improvements in therapies.